Table of Contents

 The distributing ring distributes the incoming closing water into the closing water chamber.
 In older, used centrifuges, one may find the circular slot crimped or crushed in the distributing ring.
 Attempted removal of the bowl body without first removing the three bolts holding the distributing ring causes the slot crimping.

-This closing of the gap in the slot prevents the water from entering the distributing ring.
+Closing the gap in the slot prevents the water from entering the distributing ring.
 Most often, this condition cannot be repaired and requires the replacement of the distributing ring.

 There may be one or two o-rings around the distributing ring.
 The presence and condition of this o-ring are also crucial for the bowl closing process.
 The operator should replace this o-ring at the slightest sign of wear or damage.
 We also recommend coating this o-ring(s) with the sealing lubricant.